-For food – to save money we recommend you always ask a local to take you to a local Warung (Warung in Indonesian language is food place).
+To save money we recommend you always ask a local to take you to a local Warung (Warung in Indonesian language is food place) before you eat there.
+If you see locals there – there is a good chance it is ok to eat there too.
+Be mindful that the locals have stronger stomachs than you though.
 There are many different options for street food and local food and we explain them below.

 A few things to look for in selecting a good street vendor.

 - Are they using fresh water to cook?
 Check with them.

 - Does the meat show signs of being exposed to air for a long time i.e. dry and hard?
 Don’t eat it if it is.